xfxf/veyepar-schedule-slide/README.md

      [Requires signing][ps-sign], [an Unrestricted execution policy][ps-unrestricted], or running with `type | powershell`:

      ```powershell
-     PS C:\...\pyconline-schedule-slide> type update_schedule.ps1 | powershell
+     PS C:\...\veyepar-schedule-slide> type update_schedule.ps1 | powershell
      ```

-2. Serve the checked-out `pyconline-schedule-slide` repository with a web server of your choice.
+2. Serve the checked-out `veyepar-schedule-slide` repository with a web server of your choice.

    For local development, you could use Python for this: